alinebiath/robot-framework-testes-web-automationpratice/README.md

 Some advantages of the Robot Framework are the ability to create tests for any plataform and the use of the various availables libraries to produce tests to any type applications.

-In this model I'm automating acceptance tests, using scenarios writed in BDD and the Selenium library for Robot framework.
+In this model I'm automating acceptance tests, using scenarios written in BDD and the Selenium library to interact with the browser.
 Some others libraries were used to support the tests.